michaelangelopineda/ms2-lumiere/README.md

         - ### 404 Page

-            -   This page contains error message and button to return to the Home Page
+            -   This page contains error message and button to return to the Home Page.

 - ## C. Future Features